Skip to main content

 Summary

-Umami synergy, fat-cutting acidity, gaminess neutralization.
-Theory supports sake-meat pairing.
+Umami synergy, fat-cutting acidity and alcohol, gaminess neutralized—and temperature to fine-tune it all.
+The theory supports sake-meat pairing.

-Next yakiniku or steak night, try sake instead of beer or wine.
-Discoveries await.
+Next yakiniku or steak night, reach for sake instead of beer or wine.
+Keep the cheat sheet handy, play with the temperature, and see what you discover.

 Learn more about sake pairing in Sake and Western Cuisine.